 APAR Block2 defends against saturation attacks in the highest threat scenarios by supporting many simultaneous AAW and ASuW engagements with both active and semi-active guidance using ICWI.
 Firepower is limited only by the rate of fire by the launcher.
 ESSM and SM-2 are supported as well as ESSM Block2 and the future Standard Missile family using the JUWL datalink.

 The APAR Block 2 will be installed on the new ASW-frigate of the Netherlands and Belgians Navies as well as the F126 of the German Navy.

-APAR is operational on the four "De Zeven Provinciën" class frigates of the Royal Netherlands Navy and on the three "Sachsen" class frigates of the German Navy.
-APAR is under contract for the three Patrol Ships of the Iver Huitfeldt class that are currently being built for the Danish Navy.
+Currently, the first version of APAR is operational on the four "De Zeven Provinciën" class frigates of the Royal Netherlands Navy, three "Sachsen" class frigates of the German Navy and three Patrol Ships of the Iver Huitfeldt class of the Danish Navy.